na-trium-144/falling-nikochan/README.md

 * `GET /api/latest` - Get the list of 25 latest updated charts.
     * Response
         * `{cid: string}[]` as JSON with status code 200
+* `GET /api/seqFile/:cid/:lvIndex` - Deprecated.
+Returns 410.
-* `GET /api/seqFile/:cid/:lvIndex` - Get the sequence file for the chart.
+* `GET /api/playFile/:cid/:lvIndex` - Get the level file.
 Used only when playing chart, not for editing.
     * `:cid` - Chart ID
     * `:lvIndex` - Level index number
     * Response
-        * [ChartSeqData6](chartFormat/legacy/seq6.ts) or [ChartSeqData7](chartFormat/legacy/seq7.ts) serialized with MessagePack with status code 200
+        * [Level6Play](chartFormat/legacy/chart6.ts) or [Level8Play](chartFormat/legacy/chart8.ts) serialized with MessagePack with status code 200
         * `{message?: string}` as JSON with status code
             * 404 (cid or level not found),
             * or 500 (other error)